‘Avengers: Endgame’ Has Already Smashed Its First Box Office Record With $60 Million Thursday

 — CNN (@CNN) April 26, 2019

-The question on everyone’s mind is if Endgame can dethrone the highest box-office earner of all time, Avatar.
+The question on everyone’s mind is if Endgame can dethrone the highest box office earner of all time, Avatar.
 The James Cameron film stands strong with over $2.7 billion worldwide and has held on to that record for a decade.
-Domestically, The Force Awakens holds the number one spot with $936 million which might be a tough feat for Endgame to overcome.
+Domestically, The Force Awakens holds the No. 1 spot with $936 million, which might be a tough feat for Endgame to overcome.
 Moviegoers who watch Endgame more than once could play a deciding factor in pushing the MCU film to the top.

 Avengers: Endgame is now in theaters everywhere.